 Figuring out your target market

 While it might be tempting to be everything to everyone, this isn’t the smartest course of action.
-With tens of thousands of carpentry businesses and self-employed contractors across Australia, New Zealand and the UK, finding your niche will not only help you create a steady stream of revenue but also establish a loyal customer base.
+With tens of thousands of carpentry businesses and self-employed contractors around the world, finding your niche will not only help you create a steady stream of revenue but also establish a loyal customer base.

 To define who your ideal customer is, think about ways you can add value.
 This could be making your services accessible to a new group of people (think new housing developments or subdivisions) or something extra you can offer to get a leg up on the competition.